sansaid/templates/README.md

 This directory contains a list of cookiecutter templates I use for my personal projects.

+Creation of projects should happen using the Makefile to ensure consistency.

+## BUGS

+- [ ] Fix `post_gen_project` script in `web` - stuck at not being able to create remote repo because cannot initialise git repo

 ## TODO

 - [ ] Split each directory out into its own repo so we can use cookiecutter natively
+    - [ ] If doing this, add a .devcontainer in the root of the cookiecutter repo so that it's easy to modify the cookiecutter
 - [ ] Create a Github template for a cookiecutter template (so that it generates the hooks and variable defaults)
 - [ ] Create a [post-generate hook](https://cookiecutter.readthedocs.io/en/stable/advanced/hooks.html) that git initialises the repo, creates a repo in Github and initialises the code there
 - [ ] Maybe create a cookiecutter binary in Golang?